 WITH HELP FROM THE LATE RUTH STOUT, I’m asking you to do two things this year: Use lots of good-quality mulch, and use no sprays or other chemicals.
-Get two nuggets of Stout’s 1961 wisdom—and a chance to win her book “Gardening Without Work,” if you take the pledge.
+Get two nuggets of Stout’s 1961 wisdom from her book “Gardening Without Work,” and take the pledge.

 Don’t know Ruth Stout?
 As I have written before: Long before phrases like “lasagna garden” were making the rounds of the as-yet-uninvented internet, Stout was layering all her organic materials (chopped up cornstalks, fallen leaves and such) on top of her Connecticut garden soil.
 The idea behind her sheet composting, as it might be called, was to thwart weeds, reduce the need for fertilizers, conserve moisture and spare herself the work of composting in a conventional heap with all the toting and turning of materials.